A new ionisation network and radiation transport module in PLUTO

 The effect of non-equilibrium cooling and heating is shown in figure \ref{fig:isochoric-heating-cooling}.
 The cooling efficiency (green lines) departs from equilibrium only for temperatures $\lesssim 6\times 10^5$~K. The difference with respect to the photo-ionisation equilibrium case is between a factor of $2$ (near $\sim 10^5$~K) and a factor of $10$ (near $\sim 10^4$~K), i.e. isochoric non-equilibrium cooling is slower than the equilibrium cooling.
 There is no difference in the cooling efficiencies between G17 and our new results despite the additional charge transfer rate.
 The heating (shown by red lines), however, is lowered by the introduction of the extra charge transfer at $\sim 10^4$K for $n_H = 1\pcc$.
 This difference is, however, not visible at lower densities (see right panel) where photo-ionisation dominates.

-We show the change in ion ratios \ion{N}{v}/\ion{O}{vi} and \ion{C}{iv}/\ion{O}{vi} with temperature in figure \ref{fig:isochoric-ion-ratio}.
-The non-equilibrium ion ratios are quite different in comparison to equilibrium ratios below $\lesssim 3\times 10^5$~K. As previously demonstrated, the difference between the G17 and new results only appear at $n_H = 1\pcc$ and $T < 3\times 10^4$~K. In the new scenario, the ratios can go to very high values as higher ions like \ion{O}{vi} can now recombine more efficiently through statistical charge transfer.
+We show the change in ion-fraction ratios \ion{N}{v}/\ion{O}{vi} and \ion{C}{iv}/\ion{O}{vi} with temperature in figure \ref{fig:isochoric-ion-ratio}.
+The non-equilibrium ion ratios are quite different in comparison to equilibrium ratios below $\lesssim 3\times 10^5$~K. As previously demonstrated, the difference between the G17 and new results only appear at $n_H = 1\pcc$ and $T < 3\times 10^4$~K. In our new computations, the ratios can go to very high values as higher ions like \ion{O}{vi} can now recombine more efficiently through statistical charge transfer.